How to Use Visuals for Effective E-Learning

 Multimedia Principle states that people learn more deeply from words and pictures than from words alone.

-Visuals help you make learners learn faster and better.
+Visuals play a crucial role in instructional design, helping learners understand and remember information faster and more effectively.
 Visuals support psychological learning process.
 Visuals are the iconic mental representations of what is being perceived.
 They often combine text, illustrations, and colors.
 Visuals are extremely effective in helping learners retain information and apply it on their jobs.
 Ruth Calvin Clark and Chopeta Lyons, in their book ‘Graphics for Learning’, explain the various types of graphics and how to use them for effective learning.

-In this blog, I’m going to share my experience of using different types of visuals based on the learning content.
+In this blog, I’m going to share my experience of using different types of visuals alongside instructional design strategies to enhance learning content.

 Types of visuals and their functions